remix-run/react-router/docs/guides/NavigatingOutsideOfComponents.md

 # Navigating Outside of Components

-While you can use `this.context.router` to navigate around, many apps want to be able to navigate outside of their components.
+While you can use `this.props.router` from `withRouter` to navigate around, many apps want to be able to navigate outside of their components.
 They can do that with the history the app gives to `Router`.

 ```js
 // your main file that renders a Router